 For the shipping data, the four-in-one residual plots indicate no violations of statistical assumptions.
 The one-way ANOVA model fits the data relatively well.

 In Minitab, you can display each of the residual plots on a separate page.

 Examine the interval plot, individual value plot, and boxplot.
 Each graph indicates that the delivery time varies by shipping center, which is consistent with the histograms from the previous chapter.
 The boxplot for the Eastern shipping center has an asterisk.
-The asterisk identifies an outlier, which is an order that has an unusually long delivery time.
+The asterisk identifies an outlier.
+This outlier is an order that has an unusually long delivery time.

 Examine the interval plot again.
 The interval plot displays 95% confidence intervals for each mean.
 Hold the pointer over the points on the graph to view the means.
 Hold the pointer over the interval bars to view the 95% confidence intervals.
 The interval plot shows that the Western shipping center has the fastest mean delivery time (2.981 days) and a confidence interval of 2.75 to 3.22 days.